 "Shut up.
 Blaise, Courtney," Tabitha told them, glaring.

 "Oh, but why?"
 Blaise asked mockingly.
 "We're only saying the truth."

 "Enough!"
 Maxie said loudly, immediately silencing the three Admins of Team Magma.
 "What's the report of the assignment?"

 "Mission successful, Lord Maxie!"
 Tabitha reported as he stopped in front of the desk.
 Behind him, the remaining two members of his attack unit stood firmly.

-Mack raised an eyebrow.
+Blaise raised an eyebrow.
 "I don't see the rest of your unit.
 How is a mission successful if only three of you come back?"
 He questioned, shaking his head once.
 "Bad form Tabitha, very bad."

 Maxie nodded in agreement.
 "He's got a good point, Tabitha.
 Where's the rest of your unit?"
 He asked, his eyes narrowing dangerously.